CaioMBA/ProjectTemplate-HytaleMod/README.md

 - Not a shared runtime framework dependency.
 - Not a global cross-mod API registry.
 - Not a ServiceLoader-based integration framework.

+## Quick start

+- Update metadata in `gradle.properties` (name, group, description, version, authors).
+- Rename `TemplatePlugin` and its package, then update `plugin_main` in `gradle.properties`.
+- Remove or replace the example command/event classes once you have your own.
+- Follow the [Rename Guide](docs/rename-guide.md) for a step-by-step checklist.

 ## Architecture summary